Sackbuoy/nixos/README.md

 # config outside this repo:
 1. create ssh key for git(check git.nix for exact filename) and add to github as ssh key and signing key
 2. install tmux plugin manager, and install plugins(prefix + I)
+    - for tmux2k plugin, i use my own custom scripts for gcloud and kube just add them to the scripts dir of the plugin and update tmux2k.sh to      accomodate them
 3. create ~/.bin/ for custom binaries
 4. create boot partition with label NIXBOOT
 5. create root partition with label NIXROOT